In Woods Bay, Sunday 1 October from 5-7pm

 Events & Workshops: 8th September – 15th October

-Floating Land 2017 provides many opportunities to attend events, workshops and activities across the five week festival.
+There will be many opportunities to attend events, workshops and activities across the five week festival.

 The diverse public program ranges from arts focussed workshops and artist talks through to activities appreciating our natural environment such as kayak tours and yoga.